lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 1.** (*first clause* ).
 Israel's receipts from God are,

-1\.For quantity, the greatest;
+1\.
+For quantity, the greatest;

-2\.For variety, the choicest;
+2\.
+For variety, the choicest;

-3\.For quality, the sweetest;
+3\.
+For quality, the sweetest;

-4\.For security, the surest;
+4\.
+For security, the surest;

-5\.For duration, the most lasting.
+5\.
+For duration, the most lasting.

  *—Simeon Ash.*

 **Verse 2.**

-1\.How far a believer may fall.
+1\.
+How far a believer may fall.

-2\.How far he shall not fall.
+2\.
+How far he shall not fall.

-3\.What fears are and what are not allowable.
+3\.
+What fears are and what are not allowable.

 **Verse 2.** A retrospect of our slips; prospect of future danger; present preparation for it.